BestEnemies/pill/README.md

-U5 (as marked on PCB) is labelled PHN1 - TBC
-U6 (as marked on PCb) is labelled AA1 / 135 / D6 - also TBC
+U5 (as marked on PCB) is labelled PHN1 - Some form of switching regulator U6 (as marked on PCb) is labelled AAL / 135 / D6 - MCP73832 https://www.microchip.com/en-us/product/MCP73832

 The board also has unsoldered headers for serial comms- see sample serial output below.